ThomasAtVeolia/ThomasAtVeolia/README.md

 - Create innovative solutions for water and resource conservation

 ## Contact
-📫 Feel free to connect via GitHub!
+📫 Feel free to connect via GitHub or LinkedIn!